TottShot/Treeview/README.md

 This project contains the technical challenge for Propylon, written by Sean Totterdell.

-To get started run `npm run start`
+To get started, first run `npm install` and then run `npm run start`